aCursedComrade/ai-and-cyber-slides/slides.md

 \- [404 Media, May 2024](https://www.404media.co/google-says-ai-now-leading-disinformation-vector-and-is-severely-undercounting-the-problem/)

+notes:

+Used for political propaganda, fake news and causing distress.
+More in the following sections

 ---

 Unintentionally (or intentionally), usage of AI has opened up new attack vectors that seemed crazy before.